Sharvari303/Prostate-Cancer-model/README.md

 | TR | Imaging-based Recurrent | 1 |
 | CTR | Control | 2 |

 Growth rates, apoptosis rates, and testosterone sensitivity (Michaelis-Menten parameters m, n, p) differ across cohorts.
-See `runs/ABMruns_masterlist_prostatecancer.csv` for all parameter values.
+All cohort parameter values are defined in `config/PhysiCell_settings.xml`.
+The masterlist CSV specifies which cohort and run configuration to use, and `ABMruns_updatexml.py` updates the XML accordingly before each run.

 ---